 Which of these Crypto Gems will fly!?

-With trading you can gain first hand experience in market dynamics and also economics at work.
-A beautiful example on how to translate economic cycles into price development can be pectated in crypto as a particular pattern very often: The price is trading sideways for some time with small movements between the bands.
+Crypto Gems are in style!
+With trading, you can gain first-hand experience in market dynamics and also economics at work.
+A beautiful example of how to translate economic cycles into price development can be spectated in crypto as a particular pattern very often: The price is trading sideways for some time with small movements between the bands.
 Then a sudden breakout happens and the breakout turns the sideways movement into an uptrend.
 You saw this behavior before?
 Chances are you have seen an example of accumulation and distribution.

 An example for accumulation / distribution

 Please have a look at this $NEO chart below for an example: